ristekusdi/connector/README.md

 1. Your client type MUST BE confidential to get client secret.
 2. Enable Service Account in IMISSU2 to get data from RBAC Connector.
+3. Assign roles in Service Accounts tab in client page IMISSU2.

 **What is Service Account?**